WilleLX1/NetSeal/README.md

 msbuild NetSeal/NetSeal.vcxproj -p:Configuration=Release
 ```

-Administrator privileges may be required when running the controller because
+Administrator privileges are only required if the target process runs with
-the injected DLL modifies the Windows Firewall.
+elevated permissions.

 ## DLL Injection
 The C++ project exposes a function `InjectIntoProcess` that uses